LoniQin/Networking/README.md

 # Networking

-This networking libaray can make sending request and decoding resonse very easy.
+This networking libaray can make sending request and decoding response very easy.